Tuesday, October 25, 2022

 October 25, 1983: American troops and a coalition of 6 Caribbean nations invade the island nation of Grenada.

-And there were over 600 American citizens on the island, mostly medical students.
+There were over 600 American citizens on the island, mostly medical students.
 President Ronald Reagan was afraid of another hostage crisis, less than 3 years after the end of the one in Iran.
 To make matters worse, on October 23, the U.S. Marine barracks in Beirut, Lebanon was attacked by a suicide bomber, killing 241 Americans.

 His plan to invade Grenada, which he had discussed while at his ranch outside Santa Barbara, California, was deemed necessary, even if it ended up appearing that it was a distraction from the Beirut debacle.